How to email a word document using C#, VB.NET

 document.Save(docStream, FormatType.Html)

-'Releases the resources occupied by WordDocument instance
+'Releases the resources occupied by the WordDocument instance

 document.Dispose()